Roo102/moodle-tool_uploadenrolmentmethods/README.md

 # Upload enrolment methods #

+This is a fork of the excellent tool Upload Enrolment Methods written by Eoin Campbell.
+It has been modified to include support for the Cohort Members to Group enrolment method by moodlehq.
 Upload enrolment methods from a CSV file into a range of courses

 ## Description ##